SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 If we have broken some behaviour that people might rely on, we increment the first number, set the other two to zero and call it a **major release**.

 The set of behaviour that we expect people to rely on is known as our **public API**.
+We should take great care to minimise changes to our public API once we know other people might be using our code.
+To signify that we're still in the early stages of a project and we might have to make major changes, we can use a `0.x.y` version number.
+Releases with a major version of zero, are understood to be unstable - when we want to say we're ready with a stable release, we increment to version `1.0.0`.

 For different types of software this can mean slightly different things.
 For a library, which other developers will integrate into their own software, it is the programmatic API, the set of classes, functions and data that the library exposes.